Sharing a small space with a baby is not only possible but is efficient. Having a small room with a baby can be cozy, comfortable, and enjoyable.

 A caddy with diapers and wipes can be placed nearly in every room.
 Having changing stations throughout the house eliminates the need for a changing table in the shared room.

 It will be convenient to have multiple places to stop throughout the house.
-This will save time from having to walk through the house just to use one changing table.
+This will save time from walking through the house to use one changing table.

 Use vertical space to store items.